TryHardDo/DMarketSharp/README.md

 }
 ```

 Now the code is ready to send requests to the API.
-Lets continue our journey and discover how does the `ApiRequestBase.cs` works.
+Let's continue our journey.

 The following section is only important for you if you want to implement an API endpoint by yourself.
 For default I pre-coded few endpoints already which also gives you examples to work with.